top of page

 IMG_4932 3_edited.jpg

-Wearable Fields Hand-dyed and hand-painted silk garments created through the same ritual process.
-They are designed to be worn as a second skin — allowing the body to move inside the field, carrying presence and softness through daily life.
+They are made to be worn as a second skin — allowing the body to move within the field, carrying softness and attention through daily life.

 17977776877620299_edited.jpg